 I’m a contributing devotional author in these publications:

-I’d love to consider guest blogging or speaking at your event.
-Please contact me with details.
+If you’d like me to guest blog or speak at your event please contact me with details.